Recruit (Police and Corrections)

 Eligibility List and Civil Service Board Approval:

-STAGE THREE: Background (Life History) Investigation
+STAGE THREE: Life History Investigation (Background)

-Once the Civil Service eligibility list has been established, Internal Standards and Analysis Section (ISAS) investigators begin the comprehensive background process and notify the top candidates that they are potential candidates for employment.
+Once the Civil Service eligibility list has been established, the Internal Standards and Analysis Section (ISAS) detectives begin the comprehensive background process and notify the top candidates that they are potential candidates for employment.
 Each top candidate receives a conditional offer of employment.
 Candidates are expected to provide truthful, comprehensive, and consistent information throughout the investigative process.

 A thorough background investigation is completed on each candidate to ensure the candidate meets the LVMPD's strict hiring standards.
-The STAGE THREE background process includes: 1) an interview and investigation, 2) a written psychological evaluation, 3) an oral psychological interview, 4) a polygraph examination and 5) a medical examination.
+The STAGE THREE background process includes:

 Written and Oral Psychological Evaluation: